 But where possible, dive into your thoughts and daydream about a time when you were pain-free and happy.

-Fully immerse yourself into – how you felt, what you were doing, and allow yourself to stay in that moment, even if it’s just for a little while.
+Fully immerse yourself in – how you felt, what you were doing, and allow yourself to stay in that moment, even if it’s just for a little while.

 Try to avoid conversations about your pain, but more so about what’s new with them.
 Or, if you can, make plans to meet up and do something fun.

 Journaling is not only a great way to express and manage your thoughts.
-But for many, it’s a great tool to help improve your general well-being.
+But for many, it’s a great tool to help improve their general well-being.

 It’s the one place where you can truly be yourself and let go.
 It’s a great way to relieve stress, seek clarity, or just vent your anger or frustrations.